seungjunlee96/AI-for-Medicine/Week1/README.md

 # Dataset size : Working with a Small Training Set
 "Convolutional Neural Network" is the most common and well suited architecture for processing image which require millions of examples in image classification.

-However, the common dataset size in medical imaging is about 10 thousand to 100 thousand.
+However, the common dataset size in medical imaging is about **10 thousand to 100 thousand.**

+## Transfer Learning
 1. Pretrain the Network
 2. Fine Tuning